fiona12-code/med-appt-whisperer-bot/README.md

 6. How do I push this code to github and host project on netlify?

 # ⚙️ ChatGpt Prompts
-1.Give me the overview to developing a tool that automatically reminds both doctors and patients of appointments via SMS, WhatsApp, or other channels.
+1. Give me the overview to developing a tool that automatically reminds both doctors and patients of appointments via SMS, WhatsApp, or other channels.
 2. I used lovable.dev and supabase ai to build the platform.
 Generate a readme file to include these technologies used by lovable.dev ai and include their roles: Vite
 TypeScript
 React